RolandBenz/nodejs-stuff/4_React/4-TaniaRascia-tutorial/react-tutorial/Readme.txt

             The build folder is ready to be deployed.
             Find out more about deployment here:
               https://cra.link/deployment
+  - On localhost the app runs with a double click on the index.html
+  - You can also globally install a server and use it to run the app which is in some-other-place>build some-other-place> npm install -g serve some-other-place> serve -s build

 Deploying to Github User Pages
   - We can also take it a step further, and have npm deploy for us.